astorDev/nist/client/101/index.md

 }
 ```

-Running the method, should print a json object similar to the one below:
+Running the method should print a json object similar to the one below:

 ```json
 {